 Circle Solutions is an evidence-based philosophy for healthy relationships and a pedagogy for teaching them.
 It is aimed at giving students responsibility for developing a positive class environment and enhancing social and emotional competencies.
-See Sue Roffey (2014) Circle Solutions for Student Wellbeing.
+See Sue Roffey (2020) Circle Solutions for Student Wellbeing (3rd edition).
 Sage Publications

 This is for those who wish to embed Circles as a tool for wellbeing in their school and be accredited to train staff.

 For more details and upcoming dates for these two courses, see here.